CHTC/tutorial-rstudio-to-chtc/README.md

 ![Remote terminal, showing git clone command and navigating to git repo directory](./.images/terminal-git-clone.png)

+> [!TIP]
-*For more information on how to use the command line, see our guide [Basic shell commands](https://chtc.cs.wisc.edu/uw-research-computing/basic-shell-commands).*
+>For more information on how to use the command line, see our guide [Basic shell commands](https://chtc.cs.wisc.edu/uw-research-computing/basic-shell-commands).

 ## Run Example Calculation as a Single Job